 Internet protocols can be divided roughly into two types: those that need to know their own name or that can take advantage of knowing it, and those that do not.
 In FTP, for instance, it (usually) does not matter what domain name you used when you connected: once you have connected and are authenticated, the name of the server you used makes no difference.
 Many other protocols (including HTTP and SMTP) are designed to be sensitive to the name with which they were contacted; in other cases (such as IMAP), one mode of operation is sensitive to the server’s name, and another is not.
 Whenever a server is sensitive to the name by which it is known, that sensitivity means that the server needs to know all its own names when they start service.
 Without support for lookup of the aliases of a host (in the DNS such support does not today exist), this operation has to be supported by direct configuration of the server software.

-On top of the above, it is worth remembering that a very significant portion of Internet users may not rely on DNS names to find what they are looking for, but instead type whatever they want to find into a search engine.
+In addition to the above, it is worth remembering that a very significant portion of Internet users may not rely on DNS names to find what they are looking for, but instead type whatever they want to find into a search engine.
 Search engines do not treat sites as being related to one another on the basis of their IP addresses, or most other things obtainable from the DNS.
 Instead, sites with different http server names are grouped together depending on various http response codes (generally, http redirects).
 It is an http redirect that causes two otherwise-unrelated DNS names to be treated as “the same” web server.
 Adding any sort of support to the DNS to link the http servers together will have little or no effect on their relationship to each other in search engine results, at least until the search engines start using such features.

 It is conceivable that the DNS could be altered to support a way to look up variants (of whatever type and however they might be supported) for a name.
 This would permit server software to do some auto-configuration of itself at start up time.
 At the moment, however, such support does not exist and it is not clear how long it would take to fully understand the issues, including whether this could be done without causing security or operational problems, and then standardize on a representation in the DNS; much less to add such support to server software and deploy it widely enough across the network to make it useful.